Some people spend their lives chasing after dreams,

-still others die a little each day cause that’s the price they all gotta pay
+Still others – die a little each day, cause that’s the price we all gotta pay

 This afternoon I saw an old bumper sticker from back in the day that brought back a few memories.
 “He who dies with the most toys win’s.”
 Remember that one?
 It was pretty funny, but has no intrinsic value.
 It was merely a loose attempt at explaining away the meaning of life for baby-boomers, in terms of materialism, during the ‘Me, Me Me,’ ‘Splurge’ generation of the late 70’s and 80’s.
 Yes, those wonder years of Jimmy Carter’s hostage crisis, fuel shortages, Reaganomics, double digit inflation, and credit card mania!

 I remember them particularly well, for I was a victim of the materialistic illusion.
 For awhile there I had no real direction in life and got caught up in the deception, living a life that was not my own, playing the status game.
 I went through so many new cars during that period of my life, I had my wife convinced that having a car payment was a fact of life.

 We bought a small home, then 18 months later we bought a brand new home that we could scarcely afford, as well as an array of furniture, stereo equipment, appliances, tools, clothing, etc. You name it I probably had it.
 My credit card companies loved me!
 My credit card debt was incredible, couple that with my house payment, car payments and tuition for my children’s private school, and it was quite apparent that I was living beyond my means, but so what!
 Everyone was doing it!

 I now know that my binge buying was not as much an attempt to keep up with the Jones’ or to amass my large collection of toys, as much as it was a way to fill the void that was my life.
 Did it help? not really.
 It was a temporary fix to a long term problem.
 Truth be told, I was simply not a very happy camper back then.